 View this post on Instagram

-Any old tube of vaseline will work, but it’s an important step in making any of your gruesome cuts and wounds look super realistic!
+This is an important step in making any of your gruesome cuts and wounds look super realistic!
+Any tub of petroleum jelly will do.

 This includes cotton wool, cotton buds, makeup sponges, tissue paper and cheap brushes.
 Cotton wool and tissue paper are widely used to help create and shape wounds, cuts, burns or anything you can imagine.

 Makeup sponges will help you shade and colour in the DIY prosthetics and make everything a little more realistic looking.
-Finally, brushes are easily ruined by SFX makeup so don’t invest lots in them—instead use things you’re okay with ruining.
+Finally, brushes are easily ruined by SFX makeup so don’t invest lots in them—instead, use things you’re okay with destroying.

 If you decide you’d like to build a more comprehensive kit, watch the tutorial below from Glam&Gore to help you out as well as a compilation of great tutorials to teach you the basics—from basic cuts to prosthetics to realistic scars.